 - These were people who recognized that while a pipe organ would facilitate

 worship, it wasn't the only instrument to accomplish

-this, nor that hymns were the only type of acceptable music for the church.
+this, nor were hymns were the only type of acceptable music genre for the church.

 Indeed, this church is rich in both classical and contemporary music, the

-common thread being that the sung words preach the gospel.
-We skip certain
+common thread being that the sung words preach the Gospel of Jesus Christ.

-hymns and much of contemporary "happy clappy" music that doesn't contain the
+We skip certain hymns and much of contemporary "happy clappy" music that doesn't

-boundaries on one end of the spectrum; drums and bass guitars did the same
+boundaries on one end of the musical spectrum; drums and bass guitars did the same

 on the other end.